OUR COOK THE HARVEST CLASSES ARE BACK!

 Sow What?
 Journey

 In coordination with the San Jacinto Girl Scouts Council, older Scouts can pursue their Sow What?
-Journey badge with this week-long experience at Hope Farms.
+Journey badge with this two day experience at Hope Farms.
 So What? invites girls on a journey through some big food issues: how and where food is grown, processed and distributed, and often wasted.
 All individual bookings are coordinated through the San Jacinto Council, but the Hope Farms team is happy to develop a private schedule for your group.

 Make new friends and farm fresh snacks while exploring urban farming, art, worms, and more!
 Contact us about bringing your home school group, club, school class, scout troop or group of friends.

 For children 7 and up.
 Presently the maximum group size is 10 children and 2 adults.